CoopHive/coophive-v1-deprecated/README.md

-# generic distributed compute network
+# generic decentralized compute network

-Generic DCN is a project that aims to facilitate the creation of a distributed compute network.
+Generic DCN is a project that aims to facilitate the creation of a decentralized compute network.

 It will use an EVM based blockchain to manage agreed job state and payment and use [bacalhau](https://www.bacalhau.org/) to manage the compute nodes.